The truth behind

 Visit the Alliance for Safe Practice for more information on FDA, permanent cosmetic pigment formulations, and pigment safety.Learn More

 The iron oxide compounds typically found in inexpensive pigments are approved by the FDA for use in foods, drugs and cosmetics applied daily; but, these ingredients are inappropriate for use in permanent cosmetic applications.

 The use of Iron Oxides in permanent cosmetics may only be due to its extremely low cost and its approval by the FDA for use in foods, drugs, and conventional cosmetics; allowing unscrupulous manufacturers just enough legal license to deceive the public into believing that their products are approved for use under the skin.

 The inexperienced technician will too often blame their technique for lack of a better reason.

-Mapping the mechanics of a permanent cosmetic procedure, Dr. Narayan Hosmane, professor of inorganic chemistry theorized that iron oxide, when broken down, is both iron and oxygen, elements common to the hemoglobin found in human blood cells.
+Mapping the mechanics of a permanent cosmetic procedure, Dr. Narayan Hosmane, professor of inorganic chemistry theorized that iron oxide when broken down is both iron and oxygen, which are elements that are common to the hemoglobin found in human blood cells.
 The dermal layer of the skin is lined with blood vessels.
 When iron oxide or any pigment is implanted into the blood cells, it is interacting directly with the hemoglobin in each cell.
 The body, performing its natural functions and processes, does not distinguish iron in pigment to be any different from iron in blood and accepts part of the iron oxide base into the blood vessel.
 Therefore, part of the pigment base is absorbed by the body as it would a Geritol iron supplement.
 The remaining cosmetic color will disperse in the dermal layer either leaving a faint pink discoloration or disappearing completely.

 Technicians seeking natural pigments must understand that any natural pigment can be processed through the blood, much like food and therefore cannot be used to achieve a permanent color.
 Any technician performing procedures with iron oxide pigments is doing a disservice to themselves as well as their client.
 The client is paying a large sum for a procedure that will not be permanent and the technician is wasting valuable time doing repeated touch-ups.